passport/www.passportjs.org/books/tutorials/password/README.md

 $ git clone https://github.com/passport/todos-express-starter.git username-password-tutorial
 ```

 You now have a directory named `'username-password-tutorial'`.
-Change into it:
+Change into it.

 ```sh
 $ cd username-password-tutorial